AurLemon/hydcraft-portal/README.md

 migrations on the remote host, optionally runs production initialization, and restarts PM2 with the updated runtime environment.

-## PortalBridge
+## Portal Bridge

-PortalBridge uses WebSocket JSON envelopes with HMAC-authenticated hello messages.
+[Portal Bridge](https://github.com/Hydroline/portal-bridge) uses WebSocket JSON envelopes with HMAC-authenticated hello messages.
 Portal stores bridge runtime state and server-observed identity evidence, but evidence never automatically verifies a Minecraft account, binds a Portal user, or changes a user role.